citrez/Everything-I-Know/git.md

 If you are in the middle of a merge conflict and just want to go back to how it was before run a `git reset --hard HEAD` - THIS IS A DANGEROUS COMMAND

+See which commit head is pointing to using. `cat .git/HEAD`. `HEAD^` will take you to the parent of the HEAD commit.
 ### Commands

 `git restore` - The either helps you to unstage things.
 Or the restore command can discard local changing, restoring the last commited state.